Skip to main content

 Figure 13.39: Hornblende from near Parry Sound, Ontario, Canada.
 The specimen is 6 cm tall.

-This page titled 13.7.4: Double Chain Silicates (Amphiboles) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.7.4: Double Chain Silicates (Amphiboles) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.